-- Controversial and nuclear weapons; - The manufacture of tobacco products.
+- Controversial and nuclear weapons; - The manufacture of tobacco products; - Fossil fuels extraction through oil sands and thermal coal extractors; - Fossil fuels reserves exposure that is non-aligned with Net Zero 2050.

-b.
-Be active owners and incorporate ESG issues into its ownership policies and practices

-The Foundation works collaboratively with its investment managers to:
+The Foundation seeks to be an active owner and incorporate ESG issues into its ownership policies and practices by working collaboratively with its investment managers and / or other investors to:

-- Engage with portfolio companies both directly and indirectly to change behaviours; - Align with governance best-practice by exercising voting rights; - Use the expertise of specialist providers of research and proxy voting services. - c.
-Seek appropriate disclosure on ESG issues by the entities in which it is invested
+- Engage with portfolio companies both directly and indirectly to change behaviours; - Align with governance best-practice by exercising voting rights; - Use the expertise of specialist providers of research and proxy voting services; - Advocate on issues that improve societal outcomes.